 Being a good animator or artist starts with perfecting one’s drawing of human anatomy.
 The trick is to utilize the perfect reference for your work.
 Often this entails attending a life drawing class and spending months and months learning anatomy and practicing drawing from a live model.

-If You Are Short on Time, Here Is Our Best Poseable Artist Mannequin:
+If You Are Short on Time, Here Is My Short List of the 3 Best Poseable Artist Mannequins:

 - Bandai – Figurine S.H.Figuarts – Body Kun (male) DX Set Grey Color Version <<Best Quality For Professional Use